 All of the sectors are broken up by branching paths and a set number of areas to explore.
 As you warp into a location, you immediately take notice of the warp point to exit, but you won’t get far unless you explore the floating debris fields, asteroids, and anything else you can imagine to find in the deepest parts of space.
 Of course, warping to each area consumes fuel, a precious resource that you need to replenish.
 There are multiple ways to gather supplies, from defeating enemies, mining it from rocks, or even finding a trader, if you have anything worth selling.
 The game does an adamant job at equally providing a combat portion with the sense of exploration and discovery.
 Not everything you come across is a threat, as you may meet a faction that is neutral to your presence, that is unless you get greedy and attack for their resources.
 If they are successful during a distress call, you may find additional faction ships in subsequent areas, all of which are immediately hostile to your presence.
 Although you may want to explore every nook and cranny, you can’t linger long in each area, as the game’s primary antagonists, the Okkar faction may booster their numbers.

 Everspace is an enjoyable and exciting take on the roguelike genre.
 The character progression across each of the three ships provide plenty of unlockables, as well as advanced customization options.
 Being able to swap out weapon parts looted from ships during a run offers a welcoming and refreshing experience.
 Not to mention, the game is just gorgeous, with breathtaking environments, beautiful looking ships, and colorful explosions.
-There is even a hardcore permadeath mode for those that wish to punish themselves severely.Note: Everspace was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+There is even a hardcore permadeath mode for those that wish to punish themselves severely.Note: Everspace was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.